-Funding I's amended and restated Credit Facility with affiliates of SunTrust Bank, or the Lender, matures in May 2017 and its reinvestment period ends in May 2015.
-The Credit Facility allows Funding I to borrow up to \$100.0 million and contains an accordion feature whereby the Credit Facility can be expanded to \$600.0 million, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC.
-As of December 31, 2012 and September 30, 2012, Funding I had \$85.8 million and \$75.5 million of outstanding borrowings under the Credit Facility, respectively, and carried an interest rate of 2.47%, in each case excluding the 0.375% undrawn commitment fee, and had \$10.0 million and \$20.6 million available, respectively.
+On March 29, 2013, we amended Funding I's Credit Facility with SunTrust Bank, or the Lender, to expand the size of its Credit Facility from \$100 million to \$125 million, subject to satisfaction of certain conditions and the regulatory restrictions that the 1940 Act imposes on us as a BDC, to reduce the interest rate spread above LIBOR from 225 to 200 basis points, to reduce the undrawn commitment fee and to extend the maturity date to May 2018 and the revolving period (as defined below) to May 2016.
+As of March 31, 2013 and September 30, 2012, Funding I had \$34.2 million and \$75.5 million of outstanding borrowings under the Credit Facility, respectively, and carried an interest rate of 2.21% and 2.47%, respectively, excluding the 0.375% undrawn commitment fee.

-During the Credit Facility's first three years beginning in May 2012, or the revolving period, the Credit Facility bears interest at LIBOR plus 225 basis points and, after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years, maturing in May 2017.
+During the period to and including May 14, 2016, or the revolving period, the Credit Facility bears interest at LIBOR plus 200 basis points and, after the revolving period, the rate sets to LIBOR plus 425 basis points for the remaining two years, maturing in May 2018.
 The Credit Facility is secured by all of the assets of Funding I. Both PennantPark Floating Rate Capital Ltd. and Funding I have made customary representations and warranties and are required to comply with various covenants, reporting requirements and other customary requirements for similar credit facilities.

 The Credit Facility, as amended, contains covenants including but not limited to restrictions of loan size, industry requirements, average life of loans, geographic and individual portfolio concentrations, minimum portfolio yield and loan payment frequency.
 Additionally, the Credit Facility requires the maintenance of a minimum equity investment in Funding I and income ratio as well as restrictions on certain payments and issuance of debt.
 For instance, we must maintain at least \$25 million in equity and must maintain an interest coverage ratio of at least 125%.
-The Credit Facility compliance reporting is prepared on a basis of accounting other than GAAP (for example, fair value, as defined under ASC 820, is not permitted to be used for assets or liabilities for such compliance reporting).
-For a complete list of such covenants see the amended and restated revolving credit and security agreement included as an exhibit to Form 10-Q filed on August 9, 2012.
-As of December 31, 2012, we were in compliance with the covenants relating to our Credit Facility.
+The Credit Facility compliance reporting is prepared on a basis of accounting other than GAAP.
+For a complete list of such covenants see the amended and restated revolving credit and security agreement filed as an exhibit to Form 10-Q filed on August 9, 2012.
+As of March 31, 2013, we were in compliance with the covenants relating to our Credit Facility.

-We own 100% of the equity interest in Funding I and will treat the indebtedness of Funding I as our leverage.
+We own 100% of the equity interest in Funding I and treat the indebtedness of Funding I as our leverage.
 In accordance with the 1940 Act, with certain limited exceptions, we are only allowed to borrow amounts such that we are in compliance with our asset coverage ratio after such borrowing.
 Our Investment Adviser serves as collateral manager to Funding I under the Credit Facility.

-Our interest in Funding I (other than the management fees) is subordinate in priority of payment to every other obligation of Funding I, and is subject to certain payment restrictions set forth in the Credit Facility.
-We may receive cash distributions on our equity interests in Funding I only after it has made (1) all required cash interest and, if applicable, principal payments to the Lender, (2) required administrative expenses and (3) claims of other unsecured creditors of Funding I. We cannot assure you that there will be sufficient funds available to make any distributions to us or that such distributions will meet our expectations from Funding I. The Investment Adviser has irrevocably directed that all management fees owed with respect to such services are to be paid to the Company so long as the Investment Adviser remains the collateral manager.
+Our interest in Funding I (other than the management fee) is subordinate in priority of payment to every other obligation of Funding I and is subject to certain payment restrictions set forth in the Credit Facility.
+We may receive cash distributions on our equity interests in Funding I only after it has made (1) all required cash interest and, if applicable, principal payments to the Lender, (2) required administrative expenses and (3) claims of other unsecured creditors of Funding I. We cannot assure you that there will be sufficient funds available to make any distributions to us or that such distributions will meet our expectations from Funding I. The Investment Adviser has irrevocably directed that all management fee owed with respect to such services are to be paid to the Company so long as the Investment Adviser remains the collateral manager.